Home Projects

 Kraftmaid Cabinet Outlet

 The store doesn’t even have a website, so it’s much more of an adventure than a regular cabinet shopping trip.
 Kraftmaid Cabinet Outlet sales are held bi-weekly, and they’re not for the faint of heart.
 You’ll need to clearly understand what you’re looking for and what you want, but the heavy lifting is worth it.
-Many people have scored an entire kitchen for $10,000 or less.
+Many people have reported scoring an entirely new kitchen for $10,000 or less.

 Artisan and Small Business Aggregators